dasch-swiss/dsp-api/docs/05-internals/development/overview.md

 A number of triplestore implementations are available, including [free software](http://www.gnu.org/philosophy/free-sw.en.html) as well as proprietary options.
-Knora is designed to work with any standards-compliant triplestore.
+DSP-API is designed to work with any standards-compliant triplestore.
 It is primarily tested with [Ontotext GraphDB](http://ontotext.com/products/graphdb/), a high-performance, proprietary triplestore.
 We recommend GraphDB Standard Edition, but GraphDB Free (which is proprietary but available free of charge) also works.

-Knora includes support for [Apache Jena](https://jena.apache.org/), which is [free software](http://www.gnu.org/philosophy/free-sw.en.html), but use of Jena is deprecated, and support for it will probably be removed in the future.
+DSP-API includes support for [Apache Jena](https://jena.apache.org/), which is [free software](http://www.gnu.org/philosophy/free-sw.en.html), but use of Jena is deprecated, and support for it will probably be removed in the future.